chamilo/chamilo-lms/README.md

 ~~~~
 This will update the JS (yarn) and PHP (composer) dependencies.

+### Quick re-install

+If you have it installed in a dev environment and feel like you should clean it up completely (might be necessary after changes to the database), you can do so by:

+* Removing the `.env.local`
+* Load the {url}/main/install/index.php script again

+The database should be automatically destroyed, table by table.
+In some extreme cases (a previous version created a table that is not necessary anymore and creates issues), you might want to clean it completely by just dropping it, but this shouldn't be necessary most of the time.

 ## Installation guide (Dev environment, stable environment not yet available)